AdSand/AdSand.github.io/gamejam_bread.md

 - UI programming
 - Scene management
 - Animation using Unity's built in animation features
-- Clouds creating using Unity's particle system
+- Clouds using Unity's particle system
 - Creating a visualisation of the game state, using a grid based system
 - Art assets